circonus/irondb-docs/prometheus-ingestion-retrieval.md

 ```
 <generic image="prometheus" name="prometheus"/>
 ```
-Depending on installation this may be shipped enabled by default.
+It is suggested this be placed inside of `/opt/circonus/etc/irondb-modules-site.conf`

 ## Namespacing